jonnew/ONIX/oepcie/Specification.md

-A _device_ (`oe_device_t`) is defined as configurable piece of hardware with its own register address space (e.g. an integrated circuit) or something programmed within the firmware to emulate this (e.g. a MUX or microcontroller implemented in the FPGA's logic).
+A _device_ (`oe_device_t`) is defined as configurable piece of hardware with its own register address space (e.g. an integrated circuit) or something programmed within the firmware to emulate this (e.g. a MUX or microcontroller implemented within an FPGA).
 On the FPGA firmware, each device corresponds to a module with several standard methods (TOD0: Elaborate on this!).
 Host interaction with a device is facilitated using a description, which is provided by a `struct` as follows: